MohamedRadwan-DevOps/devops-step-by-step/source/mentoring-service/source/agenda.md

 ### Part 3: Why does this opinion show a wrong mindset?

-Discuss some Facebook comments that demonstrate incorrect or limiting mindsets and use them as a learning opportunity to challenge and improve our own mindsets.
+Discuss some Facebook comments or real situations that demonstrate incorrect or limiting mindsets and use them as a learning opportunity to challenge and improve our own mindsets.

 ### Part 4: Program Updates (Group Advisory, Mentor for All, etc.)